Conditions for Bifurcations in a Non-Autonomous Scalar Differential Equation: Main Results

 Here

 \begin{thm} Assume that

 Then there occurs local saddle-node bifurcation when $\mu$ passes through 0.
-Furthermore, when $\mu>0$, locally attracting orbit $x_{\mu}(t)$ is forwards attracting in $(0, \varepsilon)$ and unstable orbits are pullback repelling in $(-\varepsilon, \delta)$. \end{thm} The proof is omitted.\\
+Furthermore, when $\mu>0$, locally attracting trajectory $x_{\mu}(t)$ is forwards attracting in $(0, \varepsilon)$ and unstable trajectory are pullback repelling in $(-\varepsilon, \delta)$. \end{thm} The proof is omitted.\\

 \textbf{Example 1}.
 In the equation $\dot{x} = \mu^3t^2-2t^2x^4$, saddle node bifurcation occurs when $\mu=0$.